MarkPearlCoZa/Blog_General/_posts/2015-08-10-Four-Stages-Of-Naming.md

 ### Naming impacts design

-Another aspect of naming that I have noticed is that names impact design.
+An aspect of naming that I have noticed is that names impact design.
 Recently I was working on a piece of code where a class was named badly.
-Without getting into the specifics, whenever we were worked on code impacted by that class we semmed to get tripped up.
+Without getting into the specifics, whenever we were worked on code impacted by that class we seemed to get tripped up.
 A good indication of a bad name is that it is hard to explain what the thing is doing to others.

 <img class="img-responsive" alt="Naming impacts design" src="{{ site.url }}/assets/images/Naming-Design.jpg">